 Grants from the Bursaries Fund are available to former prisoners of conscience to assist with tuition fee payments for post-graduate study or professional conversion courses in the UK.
 Applications are considered by our trustees on an annual basis.

-**The 2016 deadline has now passed.
-The next deadline is 31st May 2017 for course fees due from autumn 2017 onwards.**
+**The next deadline is 31st May 2024 for course fees due from autumn 2024 onwards.**

 Who can apply to the Bursaries Fund?